marcomusy/pianoplayer/README.md

 ## How does it work:
-The algorithm minimizes the fingers speed needed to play a sequence of notes or chords by searching through feasible combinations of fingerings.
+The algorithm minimizes the finger's speed needed to play a sequence of notes or chords by searching through feasible combinations of fingerings.
 At every note the hand position is assumed to be at rest (this can be improved in the future).
 Some weights can also be tuned.
 For example thumb is assumed to be 10% faster than index finger (variable in Hand.weights).
 Similarly thumb is slower when hitting a black key by 50% (in Hand.bfactor).

 ## Limitations